walikhan10/walikhan10/README.md

 ### Hi there 👋

-I am a Computer Science and Business student at **The University of North Carolina at Chapel Hill**.
+I am currently a Software Engineer at **Credera** and pursuing my Masters at **Georgia Tech**  in Computer Science

 🔭 I’m currently working on learning new technologies

-🌱 I’m currently learning React and Python
+🌱 I’m currently learning Python

-🤔 I’m looking for help expanding knowledge in frontend development
+🤔 I’m looking for help expanding knowledge in Machine Learning

-💬 Ask me about Data Science!

-📫 How to reach me: walikhan@live.unc.edu
+📫 How to reach me: wkhan54@gatech.com

 ## GitHub Overview